lawStudentD/purcldhInfo/info.md

 ```

-If you don't know how to change name on Google Meet, then follow the steps as given in this [link](https://www.lifewire.com/change-your-name-on-google-meet-5112077).
+If you don't know how to change name on Google Meet, then follow the steps as given in this [link](https://www.lifewire.com/change-your-name-on-google-meet-5112077)

 2) Teacher sounds strict, make sure not to get on her bad side.

 ### Law of Torts

+**Reference Books:** Teacher instructed us to go to the library and check out various books related to the subject and choose one we find interesting and easier to understand.

+Personal Recommendation of teacher is ***R.K.
+Bangia : Law of Torts including Consumer Protection Laws***